ecmwf/thermofeel/docs/guide/utci.rst

 How To Use
 ======================================
-You will need 2m temperature in kelvin, mean radiant temperature in kelvin, optional relative humidity because it can be calculated from 2m temperature and 10 meter wind speed.
+You will need 2m temperature in kelvin, mean radiant temperature in kelvin, optional relative humidity because it can be calculated from 2m temperature and 10 meter height wind speed.

 .. code-block:: python
     calculate_utci(2m temperature,mean radiant temperature,